 The Lupus Foundation of America, Indiana Chapter is fortunate to have professionally-trained volunteers to offer support to lupus patients, friends, and family members throughout the state.These wonderful volunteers facilitate our support group meetings.

 Dr. Marie Kelly-Worden’s interest in autoimmune disease began with the diagnosis of her brother with Torrette’s Syndrome with ADHA and OCD at the age of 6.
-She holds a Ph.D. in Physiology from Wayne State University School of Medicine as well as training at Northwestern University and the Cleveland Clinic in the department of Neurosurgery.
+She holds a PhD in Physiology from Wayne State University School of Medicine as well as training at Northwestern University in virology and the Cleveland Clinic in the department of Neurosurgery.
 One of her early student worker’s suffered with lupus and she began a project looking at the effects of antinuclear antibodies using the Lewis Rat Model.
 Marie has continued to work with autoimmune antibodies and is currently an Associate Professor in the Department of Biology at BSU.
 Her research interests include autoimmune and neurological disease.
-Her current projects focus on the role of antibodies in cancer therapy, sub-characterizing lupus types and the role of specific neuronal proteins in cells.
+Her current projects focus on the role of Alzheimer's disease, the role of autoimmune antibodies in disease, cancer therapy, and the sub-characterizing of lupus types.
 She is a married mother of four wonderful children.

 Debbie Jirgal is a wife and mother of seven children.
 She spends her days educating her children that are still at home and being involved in different ministries in her church and community.
 She enjoys body building to keep her strong and crocheting to keep her resting.
 She was diagnosed with lupus in 2009, following an unconfirmed diagnosis a few years prior.
 She found a lot of lupus information and support through LFA supports groups in the area and chose to start a new group so she could also help people in the same way people have helped her.
 Making people feel like it is okay to not be okay and that people are there for you is important to her.
 She likes to look at the positive side of things which has helped in her lupus journey.
 She is committed to helping others with lupus and to help raise awareness of the disease.